 Plugins are a great way to increase the functionality of your site without the hassle of trying to learn and implement code.

 While there are many great plugins available in the WordPress plugin directory, there’s only a small number that I would consider must-have plugins.
-In today’s post, I want to share with you my the best free WordPress plugins.

 1. Antispam Bee